 The other thing I took was swimming goggles (tinted) in case of a sandstorm.
 That meant I could just wear my regular sports sunglasses for the race.
 Didn’t use the goggles but there are storms and so I felt they were worth the weight.

 Do not take too much food!
 I took exactly the recommended amount of calories and it was still a tiny bit too much.
 Several of my tent mates were ditching food by the end.
 The main thing you need to know is that you just won’t want to eat it, whatever it is, after day 2 and a half.
 Bring as much variety as you can.
 For example, I brought porridge for every breakfast as I love porridge and ate it every day at home.
 Note the ate.
 By the last two days, I was literally holding my nose and forcing it down.
 I still can’t eat it with any joy eight months later!
 The Clif and Bounce bars also stuck in my throat after day 3 so vary it!
-I used Extreme Adventure Foods and they were great, I would suggest you get their MdS pack, I didn’t but I should have as it was cheaper than buying separately
+I used Extreme Adventure Food and they were great, I would suggest you get their MDS pack, I didn’t but I should have as it was cheaper than buying separately

 My daily diet was: